Do you pull out the measuring cup that’s handy? Or do you like to use the right tool for the right job?

 The answer?
 Absolutely nothing.

-But your recipe will come out the same, and the amount of ingredients that you actually measure will be the same no matter what you use.
+But your recipe will come out the same, and the amount of ingredient that you actually measure will be the same no matter what you use.

 Now…which measuring cups are the best?